Erica Wall Update: See Pictures Of Her Weight Loss, Rekindled Romance After ‘My 600-LB Life’

-Erica Wall is still losing weight — and still very much in love with her rekindled flame — since the last time that fans of My 600-LB Life caught up with her.
+Erica Wall is still losing weight, and is still very much in love with her rekindled flame since the last time that fans of My 600-LB Life caught up with her.

 “I felt neglected and abandoned by my father.
 I just wanted my dad to tell me that he loved me, and he wasn’t disappointed that I was his daughter,” she said.